 Unlike the slow-to-decompose Eucalyptus leaves, native trees encourage quicker nutrient recycling, enriching the soil for healthier forest growth.

-From the striking Narrow Green Banded Swallowtail butterflies to over 200 bird species like the Narina trogon, our native trees provide the fruits and seeds that keep these pollinators coming back.
+From the striking Green Banded Swallowtail Butterfly to over 200 bird species like the Narina Trogon and Hartlaub’s Turaco, our native trees provide the flowers, fruits and seeds that keep these plant-dependent beauties coming back.

 A Place to Reconnect:

-Wangari Maathai’s Grove is a serene spot for relaxation and reflection, once a Eucalyptus plantation but transformed into a tranquil haven by March 2018.
+Wangari Maathai’s Grove is a serene spot for relaxation and reflection, once a neglected Eucalyptus plantation, but then cleared in 2018, immediately re-planted with indigenous species, and now re-grown into a tranquil haven today.

 Fighting Invasive Species: